drummerscancode/personal/local-hosting/README.md

 I used the no-ip client as I don't like having the password in plain text on the confif file.
 (didn't find any option for auth token or ssh key)

-## Security Considerations
-* (At least) open a non-standard port on your router
-* Whitelist certain IPs only.
-Very static: access from phone?
-* MAC filters work only for local network.

-External hosting more secure?